-Physical Backup: This is a copy of physical database files such as data, control files, log files and archived redo logs.
+Physical Backup: This is a copy of physical database files such as data, control files, log files, and archived redo logs.
 It is a copy of the files that store database information in another location and forms the foundation of the database recovery mechanism.

-Recovery, on the other hand, helps you to restore your database to its correct state in the event that a failure occurs.
+Recovery, on the other hand, helps you to restore your database to its correct state in the event a failure occurs.
 It improves the reliability of your database since it allows the database to recover to a consistent state after sudden failure.

 It is entirely possible to recover your database using log-based recovery.
 A log is a record sequence containing transaction records.
-The log of all your transactions when stored in stable storage helps you to recover your database after failure.
+The log of all your transactions when stored in a stable storage helps you to recover your database after failure.
 It contains information about transactions to execute, transaction states, and modified values.
 These pieces of information are all stored in their order of execution.

 While the idea of data backup may be simple, implementing an effective and efficient strategy can be difficult.
 Backup software applications are developed to reduce the complexity associated with performing backup and recovery operations.

 Remember that backup is not the goal.
 It is merely a means to accomplish your goal, which is protecting your data.
 The most common backup types used are as follows: